DollarBusiness/RandomMonth/README.md

 # RandomMonth
-Program randomly generates a random month of the year.
+Program randomly generates a month of the year.